Continuous monitoring of CO2 in brewing rooms and carbonation bottling area.

 During the bottling process CO2 is used to pre-fill each bottle before it is filled with beer.
 Another cGas Detector with a CO2 infrared sensor should be mounted in the bottling area to monitor and protect workers on the bottling line.

-The QCC Quad Channel Controller with a top mounted strobe should be mounted outside the fermentation room entry door.
-It will interface to the cGas Detector inside the room and will display the target gas levels for viewing prior to entering the room.
+The QCC Quad Channel Controller with a top mounted strobe should be mounted outside the brewing room entry door.
+It will interface with the cGas Detectors and will display the target gas levels for viewing prior to entering the room.
 The QCC is pre-programmed and field adjustable.
 Functions that can be set include relay assignment, time delays, logic control, sensor types and ranges, alarm set points, etc. There is a 4-line x 20 character backlit LCD display that actively scrolls through the programmed channels and displays the gas name, concentration and alarm status.
 The QCC should be configured to set off alarms and activate the exhaust ventilation system, shut down the chillers or other alarm procedures as appropriate when a leak is detected.
 The QCC can accept inputs from up to 4 transmitters, using either an analog (4 - 20 mA) signal and/or Modbus® RS-485 digital communication, making it the ideal central controller for any additional gas detectors that may be needed throughout the winery.
 The cGas Detector CO2 transmitter is available with analog output (CGAS-A-CO2-5%) or Modbus output (CGAS-D-CO2-5%).

 Remote visual and audible alarm devices such as the Remote Strobe / Horn (RSH-24V) should be set up inside each room and if there is another entrance to the room, a QCC-RDM Remote Display Module should be mounted outside the door of that entrance, to provide visual confirmation of gas level readings prior to entering the room.